 - Proposals can be a project or program that results in capital improvements in Saint Paul.
 Innovative proposals are encouraged, and these proposals may be generated by neighborhood and civic leaders, organizations, and businesses.

 Key features of the Neighborhood STAR Program include, but are not limited to:

-- All STAR grant dollars and STAR loan funds in excess $50,000 must be matched on a 1:1 basis with non-City resources.
+- Any portion of a loan request over $50,000 must be matched on a minimum $1 for $1 basis with non-city resources.

 - Eligible activities include any physical components of strategies, programs, and / or projects which strengthen and/or improve the neighborhoods of Saint Paul.

 - Capital improvements must have an expected life of seven years.
 Examples of eligible activities include: Improvements of residential, commercial and industrial property, Economic development efforts; Minor public improvements.